cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 Data consistency refers to the assurance that all data centers maintain the same data even after new data is persisted.

 There are two kinds of data consistency in Deno Deploy.
 They can be configured using the `consistency` option when data is read from Deno KV.
 There are two options:
 - `consistency: "strong"` _(default)_ - data reads from KV will come from the nearest region.
-- `consistency: "eventual"` - data reads NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
+Strong consistency implies:
+  - _Serializability_: meaning that transactions are isolated at the highest level.
+It ensures that concurrent execution of multiple transactions results in a system state that would be the same as if the transactions were executed sequentially.
+  - _Linearizability_: guarantees that read and write operations appear to be instantaneous and occur in real-time.
+Linearizability ensures a strong real-time ordering of operations.

+- `consistency: "eventual"` - uses global replica's and caches for data reads and writes to maximize performance.
+In most cases the difference between strong and eventual consistency speed ranges from zero to about 100 milliseconds, which depends on how close the deployed app region is to North Virginia, USA which holds the primary write database for KV.

+See the [Deno KV consistency section of the Deno Deploy docs](https://deno.com/deploy/docs/kv#consistency) for more information.

 Data access is quicker with eventual consistency, but the data possibly will not be consistent between different replicated KV instances if a query is done shortly after one or more KV writes.